-We may not be able to generate sufficient cash in the future to service any future indebtedness or other contractual obligations, or a significant deterioration in the credit markets or the failure of one or more commercial banking institutions, could adversely affect our liquidity.
+We may not be able to generate sufficient cash in the future to service any current or future indebtedness or other contractual obligations, or a significant deterioration in the credit markets or the failure of one or more commercial banking institutions, could adversely affect our liquidity.

-While the Company currently has no indebtedness, our ability to make scheduled payments on or to refinance any future debt obligations or other contractual obligations depends on our financial condition and operating performance.
-We cannot provide assurance that we will maintain a level of cash flows from operating activities sufficient to permit us to pay the principal of, and interest on, any future indebtedness.
-If our cash flows and capital resources are insufficient to fund any future debt service obligations, we may be forced to reduce or delay investments and capital expenditures, or to sell assets, seek additional capital or restructure or refinance such indebtedness or other contractual obligations.
+Our ability to make scheduled payments on or to refinance any current or future debt obligations or other contractual obligations depends on our financial condition and operating performance.
+We cannot provide assurance that we will maintain a level of cash flows from operating activities sufficient to permit us to pay the principal of, and interest on, any current or future indebtedness.
+If our cash flows and capital resources are insufficient to fund any current or future debt obligations, we may be forced to reduce or delay investments and capital expenditures, or to sell assets, seek additional capital or restructure or refinance such indebtedness or other contractual obligations.

-As of December 31, 2017, we had cash, cash equivalents and investments of \$182.7 million, of which \$37.1 million was invested in U.S. Treasury bills.
+As of December 31, 2019, we had cash, cash equivalents and investments of \$217.5 million, of which \$23.8 million was invested in Treasury securities.
 We monitor developments relating to the liquidity of these instruments on a regular basis.
 In the event of a significant deterioration of the credit markets or the failure of one or more commercial banking institutions, there can be no assurance that we will be able to liquidate these assets or access our cash.
 Our inability to access our cash or other assets could have a material adverse effect on our liquidity and result in our inability to meet our obligations timely, which could have a material adverse effect on the value of our stock.